-'Death Road' stands in the way of crucial aid to Aleppo
+'Death Road' stands in way of crucial aid to Aleppo

 Earlier this year, yet another ceasefire fell apart in Syria, so there's a lot more diplomatic dance and caution involved this time.

-While Syria has said it honors the ceasefire deal, it's unclear whether the government has removed its forces from the highway.
 Aid agencies have said they need reassurances from both government and opposition groups to use the road to deliver aid.

+De Mistura said Thursday that the two brokers of the deal, Russia and the US, are expected to produce a plan for disengagement from the road, and "are working hard to achieve that."

+He would not say how much of the road is expected to be opened to allow unimpeded movement of UN convoys, but that "it urgently needed to take place."

+Once an agreement is reached, there would be "special checkpoints" set up for the aid convoys, he said.

 Russian officials have said the Syrian military is ready to pull out of the highway to allow safe passage of humanitarian aid into the city, Russian state news agency Tass reported.
-Syria has not confirmed or reported this news, leaving aid agencies in a tricky situation on whether to access the road.

-Russian forces have joined their Syrian counterparts in manning the road, making the issue even more complicated.
+Syria has not confirmed or reported this news, leaving aid agencies unsure whether to access the road.
+Russian forces have joined their Syrian counterparts in manning the route, making the issue even more complicated.

 What's next?